-Methadone is a synthetic strong opioid with mixed properties.
-Thus, it is a $\mu$ -opioid receptor agonist, possibly a $\delta$ -opioid receptor agonist, an NMDA-receptor-channel blocker, and a presynaptic blocker of serotonin re-uptake.
-Methadone is a racemic mixture; L-methadone is responsible for most of the analgesic effect, whereas D-methadone is antitussive.
+Methadone is a synthetic strong opioid with mixed properties.^{3,4} Thus, it is a μ -opioid receptor agonist, possibly a δ -opioid receptor agonist,5 an NMDA-receptor-channel blocker,^{6,7} and a presynaptic blocker of serotonin re-uptake.8 Methadone is a racemic mixture; L-methadone is responsible for most of the analgesic effect, whereas D-methadone is antitussive.
 Methadone is a non-acidic and lipophilic drug which is absorbed well from all routes of administration.
 There is a high volume of distribution with only about 1% of the drug in the blood.
-Methadone accumulates in tissues when given repeatedly, creating an extensive reservoir.
-Protein binding (principally to a glycoprotein) is 60-90%; this is double that of morphine.
+Methadone accumulates in tissues when given repeatedly, creating an extensive reservoir.9 Protein binding (principally to a glycoprotein) is 60-90%;10 this is double that of morphine.
 Both volume of distribution is a potential problem.
-Methadone is metabolized chiefly in the liver to several metabolites.
-About half of the drug and its metabolites are excreted by the intestines and half by the kidneys, most of the latter unchanged.
-Renal and hepatic impairment do not affect methadone clearance.
+Methadone is metabolized chiefly in the liver to several inactive metabolites.11 About half of the drug and its metabolites are excreted by the intestines and half by the kidneys, most of the latter unchanged.12 Renal and hepatic impairment do not affect methadone clearance.^{13,14}

-In single doses, methadone PO is about 1/2 as potent as IM, and IM a single dose of methadone is marginally more potent than morphine.
+In single doses, methadone PO is about 1/2 as potent as IM,15 and IM a single dose of methadone is marginally more potent than morphine.
 With repeated doses, methadone is several times more potent and longer acting; analgesia lasts 8-12h and sometimes more.
-There is no single potency ratio for methadone and morphine, and the eventual 24h dose of methadone is typically 5-10 times smaller than the previous dose of morphine, sometimes 20-30 times smaller, and occasionally even smaller.16-18 The potency ratio tends to increase as the dose of morphine increases, i.e. proportionately less methadone is required as the morphine dose increases.
+There is no single potency ratio between methadone and morphine.
+When patients with inadequate pain relief or undesirable effects with morphine are switched, the eventual 24h dose of methadone is typically 5-10 times smaller than the previous dose of morphine, sometimes 20-30 times smaller, and occasionally even smaller.16-18 The potency ratio tends to increase as the dose of morphine increases, i.e. proportionately less methadone is required as the morphine dose increases.^{16,19}

 Methadone is used in several different settings, guided mainly by clinical experience.
-A systematic review of methadone for cancer pain identified eight RCTs but, because different methods were used, meta-analysis was not possible.
-Firstline, methadone provides similar analgesia to morphine but more undesirable effects.
+A systematic review of methadone for cancer pain identified eight RCTs but, because different methods were used, meta-analysis was not possible.20 Firstline, methadone provides similar analgesia to morphine but more undesirable effects.
 In a double-blind study, 20% of patients commenced on methadone (7.5mg b.d.) vs. 5% on morphine (15mg b.d.) discontinued treatment, mainly due to sedation or nausea, with half of the withdrawals occurring in the first week.
-This suggests that a smaller starting dose of methadone (i.e. 2.5-5mg b.d.) is more appropriate.
-Second-line, patients who experience inadequate analgesia with morphine, with or without unacceptable undesirable effects such as nausea, vomiting, hallucinations or sedation, can obtain good relief with relatively low-dose methadone with few undesirable effects.
-Patients who experience more specific neurotoxicity with morphine, e.g. hyperalgesia, allodynia and/or myoclonus ± sedation and delirium, generally also benefit by switching to methadone.
-However, switching to other opioids, e.g. fentanyl, oxycodone, also helps.23-25 Accordingly, it would seem logical, when switching from morphine, to choose an opioid which is easier and safer to use than methadone, such as oxycodone, hydromorphone or fentanyl.
+For patients evaluated at the end of the four week study, there was no difference in efficacy or undesirable effects.21 This suggests that a smaller starting dose of methadone (i.e. 2.5-5mg b.d.) would have been more appropriate.
+When considering the use of methadone as a first-line opioid, the difficulty of switching from methadone to other opioids also needs to be borne in mind.22 Second-line, patients who experience inadequate analgesia with morphine, with or without unacceptable undesirable effects such as nausea, vomiting, hallucinations or sedation, can obtain good relief with relatively low-dose methadone with few undesirable effects.^{16,18,23} Patients who experience more specific neurotoxicity with morphine, e.g. hyperalgesia, allodynia and/or myoclonus ± sedation and delirium, generally also benefit by switching to methadone.
+However, switching to other opioids, e.g. fentanyl, oxycodone, also helps.24-26 Accordingly, it would seem logical, when switching from morphine, to choose an opioid which is easier and safer to use than methadone, such as oxycodone, hydromorphone or fentanyl.